+In recent years, SETH has been used to obtain several tight conditional bounds on the running time of algorithms for various optimization problems on graphs of bounded treewidth ~\cite{LokshtanovMS11a-tw}.
+However, in order to be able to use SETH to prove lower bounds for \IP in combination with the \bw of matroids, we have to develop new ideas.

-In fact, they also show that the assumption of non-negativity is unavoidable (without any further assumptions such as a bounded domain for the variables) in this setting because (IP) is NP-hard when the constraint matrix $A$ is allowed to have negative values (in fact even when restricted to $\{-1,0,1\}$) and the branchwidth of the column matroid of $A$ is at most 3.
-A close inspection of the instances they construct in their NP-hardness reduction shows that the column matroids of the resulting constraint matrices are in fact direct sums of circuits, implying that even their \emph{\pw} is bounded by 3.
-The parameter {\pw} is closely related to the notion of \emph{trellis-width} of a linear code, which is a parameter commonly used in coding theory \cite{DBLP:journals/tit/HornK96}.
+In fact, Theorem~\ref{thm:lowbranchwidth0} follows from stronger lower bounds we prove using the \pw of $A$ as our parameter of interest instead of the \bw.
+The parameter \emph{\pw} is closely related to the notion of \emph{trellis-width} of a linear code, which is a parameter commonly used in coding theory \cite{DBLP:journals/tit/HornK96}.
 For a matrix $A\in \R^{m\times n}$, computing the \pw of the column matroid of $A$ is equivalent to computing the trellis-width of the linear code generated by $A$.